 We reviewed more than 200 Australian restaurateurs and café owners earlier this year, and the results were surprising.
 A significant portion are letting social media take a backseat to other priorities.

 Across all sectors - restaurants, cafes, fast food/takeaway, coffee roasters, clubs and pubs/bars/hotels - there were a slice of businesses who said they would only 'occasionally jump in and have a look', even though they realised it was important.
-Here are the worst offenders who admitted they only occasionally use their social media accounts for business:

 It is a massive miss for fast food and takeaway businesses, particularly since many people are now using mobile apps or websites for online ordering.
 Deliveroo and Menulog are two ordering sites that use online marketing on social media channels to great success - you could also be catching this traffic with your own social media content.